Aminekham/holbertonschool-simple_shell/README.md

     + parse_the_line.c : takes the line of command and divides it.
     + env.c : gets and prints the environment
     + shell.c : contains the checks before executing the main program
-    + AUTHORS : file containing authors names and their github usernames
+    + AUTHORS : file containing authors' names and their github usernames

-  ## :gem: Functions and System Calls Used
+  ## :iphone: Functions and System Calls Used

     * execve
     * exit